XRPLF/xrpl.js/docs/index.md

 Requests the next page of data.

-You can use this convenience method, or include `currentResponse.marker` in your `params` yourself.
+You can use this convenience method, or include `currentResponse.marker` in `params` yourself, when using `request`.

 See [Markers and Pagination](https://ripple.com/build/rippled-apis/#markers-and-pagination).